liuyangfu74-del/Fracture-modeling/README.md

 # Fracture-modeling
-The main program and details are located in the bench master.
+The main program and details are located in the bench 'master'.